MIRANDA 326

 Eligibility Open to writers of any nationality and age who write in Spanish or English.

-Theme While the theme is open, stories should take as their reference point what happened in Venezuela on January 3, 2026, with Operation Absolute Resolve, its impact, and what has continued to unfold.
+Theme Open.
+Stories should take as their reference point what happened in Venezuela on January 3, 2026, with Operation Absolute Resolve.

 Word Count Maximum 326 words.
 One story per participant.